CONNEX-AB-Delivery-System/DS-SystemControlSoftware/README.md

 "PACKAGES-LOADED" - indicates that all packages has been loaded in container

 "PACKAGE-LOADED:RED" - indicates that RED colored package has been loaded in container <br />
-"PACKAGE-LOADED:GREEN" - indicates that RED colored package has been loaded in container
+"PACKAGE-LOADED:GREEN" - indicates that GREEN colored package has been loaded in container

 "ERROR" - error